jarulsamy/Utils/README.md

 A handful of useful, most of the time one-off, scripts.
 Probably a mixture of Python and Bash.

--   [count](count.py): A command-line tool to recursively count the number of files in a directory.
+-   [count](Count/count.py): A command-line tool to recursively count the number of files in a directory.
--   [uppercase](uppercase.py): A command-line tool to recursively capitalize all files in a directory.
+-   [uppercase](Uppercase/uppercase.py): A command-line tool to recursively capitalize all files in a directory.
 Use with CAUTION.
+-   [Rewrite-History](Rewrite-history/rewrite.sh): A command-line tool to set commit dates to yesterday.
+Git is so beautiful, you can rewrite history.

 ## Support